 Balance blood sugar

 If you’re concerned about maintaining healthy blood sugar levels, it’s important to be aware of unexpected factors that can spike your normal glucose levels.
-Research suggests a special type of acupuncture can help as well: When women who were overweight or obese and unable to exercise received electroacupuncture—acupuncture plus an electric current—they showed improvements in blood sugar levels, according to a study in The FASEB Journal.
-“When your blood sugar is balanced, it keeps your appetite regulated and you are not as hungry so you eat less,” explains Dana Greene, RD, a nutritionist in Boston, MA.
-People with diabetes specifically need to watch their blood sugar levels.
-They should also know these 15 things diabetes dieting.
+Research suggests a special type of acupuncture can help as well: When women who were overweight or obese and unable to exercise received electroacupuncture—acupuncture plus an electric current—they showed improvements in blood sugar levels, according to a 2017 study in The FASEB Journal.
+“When your blood sugar is balanced, it keeps your appetite regulated and you are not as hungry so you eat less,” explains Dana Greene, RD, a nutritionist in Boston.
+People with type 2 diabetes specifically need to watch their blood sugar levels.

 Does acupuncture work for weight loss?
 More research needs to be done, but if you want to explore it for yourself, seek out a reputable, certified and licensed acupuncturist.
 You can expect once weekly or bi-weekly visits for at least one or more months, usually about three to six months.
 Search the National Certification Commission for Acupuncture and Oriental Medicine‘s directory to find licensed acupuncturists.
 If this endorphin-boost sounds appealing, but you don’t want to break an actual sweat, check out these 50 ways to lose weight without a lick of exercise.

-- Sharon Zarabi, RD, director of the bariatric program at Lenox Hill Hospital, New York, NY.
+- Sharon Zarabi, RD, director of the bariatric program at Lenox Hill Hospital, New York City

-- Michael J. Breus, PhD, sleep expert, Los Angeles, CA.
+- Michael J. Breus, PhD, sleep expert, Los Angeles, California